CIS-SoftwareDesign-S21/banksim-01-brace-harun/README.md

 + Updated README.md

 ## Testing code
-We are using system testing where we test the program after each task and make sure the program works correctly.
-The test was done by the same person who finished the task, then reviewed by the other programmer after they are committed.
+We used system testing, in which we tested the program after each task and made sure the program works correctly.
+The test was done by the same person who finished the task, often by sleeping transfer threads during testing in order to get a clear impression of current output, then reviewed by the other programmer after they are committed.
 We made sure to test everything before merge to master branch.

 ## Race Condition
 ![UMLRaceCondition](RaceCondition.svg)